Qubit Motion as a Microscopic Model for the Dynamical Casimir Effect: Experimental requirements

-The second experiment we consider makes use of a film bulk acoustic resonator (FBAR) in order to relate the modulation of the coupling to an actual moving piece in the system.
-Some recent literature has considered this experiment with small variations before, see Wang \textit{et al.}\cite{wang_blencowe2019}.
-The idea is to couple the qubit and the cavity by means of a capacitor composed of two conducting strips and dielectric material between them.
-Those strips and dielectric material form the FBAR, which can be cooled down to its ground mechanical level as was proven in \cite{oconnell_hofheinz2010}.
-The reported frequency of its fundamental mechanical mode is around $6$ GHz.
-Then the FBAR would be driven by means of a piezoelectric material with its fundamental frequency so that $\omega_d = 6$ GHz.
+That experiment could be used for the implementation of the microscopic DCE too.
+In that case, one of the transmission lines should be substituted or reinterpreted as a qubit, that instead of moving back and forth in the cavity would hover up and down on top of it.
+The Hamiltonian of the system is very similar to Eq. \ref{eq:H}, with the difference being a coupling directly proportional to the qubit position instead of the cosine of its position.
+That way the trajectory would not be one with constant velocity, but a cosine with frequency $\omega_d = \omega$.
 Note that the value of $\omega_d$ falls right into the microwave regime, and so cavity modes and qubit frequencies $\omega$ and $\Omega$ can be engineered in the context of microwave superconducting circuits to match it.
-The coupling intensity $g_0$ is connected to the lengths of the parallel strips of the FBAR by a no trivial integral formula \cite{wang_blencowe2019}, but typical values of tens of $\mu m$ lead to couplings of $g_0 = 0.01 - 0.05 \omega$, an order of magnitude weaker than the one used in the main text.
+The coupling intensity $g_0$ is connected to the lengths of the parallel strips of the FBAR by a non-trivial integral formula \cite{wang_blencowe2019}, but typical values of tens of $\mu m$ lead to couplings of $g_0 = 0.01 - 0.05 \omega$, an order of magnitude weaker than the one used in the main text.
 Then one must consider the evolution of the system for longer times in order to produce a measurable amount of photons.
 In that case, decoherence will have time to become relevant and reduce the number of photons, which raises the question of whether the DCE will be observable or not.
 Figures (\ref{fig:decoh-N} - \ref{fig:decoh-last}) show that the DCE photon production could be observed for the same simplified system of previous simulations evolving under a Lindbladian composed of Hamiltonian in Eq.~(\ref{eq:H}) with resonant mode's, qubit's and driving frequencies $\omega = \Omega = \omega_d$ with weak coupling $g_0 = 0.025\omega$ plus the collapse operators $0.025\omega\text{ }a$ and $0.025\omega\text{ }\sigma^-$, with $a$ the photon annihilation operator and $\sigma^-$ the qubit relaxation operator.
 Notice that a dissipation as intense as the coupling puts the system in a parameter regime between the strong and weak coupling regime.
-Since 2004 \cite{Wallraff2004} it is possible and typical in this quantum technology to build and use superconducting circuits in the strong coupling regime, so the dissipation considered here is an overestimation.
+Such dissipation would be an overestimation, as the quantum technologies we consider have been designed to operate in the strong coupling regime since 2004 \cite{Wallraff2004}.